joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 11 F
 ## 2020 Queen Marked

+2021-05-27 Saw brood, eggs and the queen.
+There was one queen cell on the face of a frame with two eggs in.
+There is plenty of honey in the frames.

 2021-05-14 Brood, eggs didn't see the queen no signs of swarming.
 Building up, probably because there is a feeder on (because the weather had been poor).

 2021-05-14 Brood, eggs, saw the queen no signs of swarming.
 Very small.